abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

-- This is also like above 2 problems, here if we come acorss any overlappinng intervals we return `False`.
+- This is also like above 2 problems, here if we come across any overlapping intervals we return `False`.
 - Since we have intervals as object of class, we sort the array first by `start` and then by `end` using `lambda` function like below.

 ```python